IS-1005 System Access

 - Length: Minimum 8 characters

-- Can contain: Upper and lower case letters, numbers and only the following special characters: * % !
+- Must contain: upper and lower case letters, numbers and only the following special characters: * % !

-- Change: Change the passphrase every 365 days and/or whenever a compromise is suspected
+- Change: Change the passphrase every 365 days or whenever a compromise is suspected.

-- Protection: Users are required to protect their passphrases at all times:
+- Protection: Users must adhere to the following principles at all times:

-- Don't share or tell anyone your passphrase
+- Do not share or tell anyone your passphrase.

-- Don't send your paraphrase via email in response to any request, no matter how official that request appears
+- Do not send your paraphrase via email in response to any request, no matter how official that request appears.

-- Don't respond to a request to go to a link to provide your passphrase
+- Do not respond to a request to go to a link to provide your passphrase.

-- Don't store your passphrase on your computer (if Windows prompts you to "Save Password", don't do it)
+- Do not store your passphrase on your computer (if Windows prompts you to "Save Password", do not do it).

-- Do be very careful when entering your passphrase with somebody else in the room
+- Be very careful when entering your passphrase with somebody else in the room.

-- Do change your passphrase if you suspect that someone knows it through any means, such as "Social Engineering" mentioned above
+- Immediately change your passphrase if you suspect that someone knows it through any means, such as "Social Engineering" mentioned above.

 CNM offers a variety of computer accounts including, but not limited to, portal, email, and web accounts.